Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 The Best Bookbinding Services: A Comprehensive Overview

 Bookbinding is the process of physically assembling a book from an ordered stack of paper sheets that are folded together into sections or sometimes left as a stack of individual sheets.
-The binding itself can take different forms, from spiral binding to perfect binding to case binding.
+The binding itself can take different forms, from spiral binding to perfect binding and case binding.
 Each type of binding offers different benefits, and the best bookbinding service for you will depend on your specific needs.

 Here’s everything you’ll need to know about printing and binding your book — including how to find the best bookbinding service.